RaddusX/rimworld.demons/README.md

 - Psyfocus currently isn't gained when using the vanilla Lovin' feature.
 I plan on adding support for this in the future.

 # Incompatibilities
 - Humanoid Alien Races (HAR): It's a minor incompatibility I recently noticed.
 When polymorphing into human form, the red skin color isn't removed.
-I'm suprised this happens as the gene that gives this skin color is actually removed when changing to human form.
+I'm surprised this happens as the gene that gives this skin color is actually removed when changing to human form.
 However, if you're using Biotech, you probably aren't using this mod.
 I happened to notice it because I was recently trying out a mod that used HAR.

 # RJW Compatibility
 - The Sex meditation focus from this mod is used, so that psyfocus can be regained through sex.